synkyria/synkyria.github.io/how-to-read/index.md

 ---
 title: How to Read Synkyria
-permalink: /how-to-read/
+subtitle: Orientation guide for first-time readers
 ---

-## How to Read Synkyria (for first-time readers)

 Synkyria is not a single paper or a closed theory.
 It is a **framework for reasoning about viability under constraint**.

 If you are new, do **not** try to read everything.